octabytes/octabytes.github.io/content/website/applications/crm-erp/dolibarr.md

   id: dolibarr
   name: Dolibarr
   website: https://www.dolibarr.org/
-  short_description: "Dolibarr ERP CRM is a modern software package to manage your company or foundation's activity"
+  description: "Dolibarr ERP CRM is a modern software package to manage your company or foundation's activity"
 ---